Selena Gomez Flaunts Curves In Skimpy Black Shorts For Latest Puma Photo Shoot

 “I absolutely loved and love Selena she will always hold a place in my heart, but I am head over heels In love with my wife and she is the absolutely the BEST THING that has ever happened to me period.”

-The Canadian pop star added that he plans on ignoring this kind of social media hate from now on, and pointed out that his real fans would support him no matter what, and would not waste their energy harassing Hailey with messages about his ex.
+The Canadian pop star added that he plans on ignoring this kind of social media hate from now on, pointed out that his real fans would support him no matter what, and would not waste their energy harassing Hailey with messages about his ex.
 The former couple dated on and off for several years before calling it quits in 2018.